adish333/predict_the_happiness/README.md

-# predict_the_happiness
+# Predict the Happiness
-Predict the Happiness Machine Learning Challenge on Hackerearth
+# Machine Learning Challenge on Hackerearth